A Brief History of Burlesque and its Origins

 Exterior of Republic Theatre advertising Minsky’s Burlesque (209 West 42nd St, ca. 1931-38).

-I’ve been in the burlesque industry for 13 years, in these years I’ve attended many burlesque conventions and met legends of burlesque like Tempest Storm ‘Queen of Exotic Dancers’ and even took masterclasses from April March ‘The First Lady of Burlesque’, Marinka ‘Queen of the Amazons’ and Joan Arline ‘The Sexquire Girl’.
+I’ve been in the burlesque industry since 2009, in these years I’ve attended many burlesque conventions and met legends of burlesque like Tempest Storm ‘Queen of Exotic Dancers’ and even took masterclasses from April March ‘The First Lady of Burlesque’, Marinka ‘Queen of the Amazons’ and Joan Arline ‘The Sexquire Girl’.

 These burlesque legends shared with me burlesque memories and stories from the 1940s to 1970s.
 And so, inspired by their tales of the history of burlesque I decided to do some more research.
 I wanted to uncover the origins of my favourite art form because during the 1990s when burlesque experienced a resurgence and after the release of the Christina Aguilera film Burlesque in 2010, there was a lot of confusion around the genre.
 Each community had its own interpretation of burlesque, because there was no clear definition for this entertainment artform.

 I came across several possible origins for the word ‘burlesque or burlesk’, all with Latin roots.
 Probably BURLESQUE is derived from the Italian ‘burlesqo’ and this in turn comes from Spanish ‘burla’ which means derision or the Italian ‘burla’ which means a joke.
 It means that this word was used to describe something funny and to be ridiculed.

 The Early Years

 Many aspects of burlesque were present in the comedies of ancient Greece and were later adapted by Roman playwrights for the stage, creating their own kind of satire and parody.